We have all been there.

 Although naps can be very tempting, they can actually disrupt that sleep pattern you are working so hard to establish.
 Try to save sleeping for your regular bed time.

 If you have been in bed for over an hour trying to get to sleep and it isn’t working, I want you to get out of bed.
 Get up and complete a small task like going to the bathroom or checking on your pets.
 No good will come from staying bed in slowly getting frustrated or anxious because you can’t fall asleep.
 After completing the task, then go back and try to fall asleep again.

 Consider seeing your medical provider if sleep continues to be an issue.
 There may be an underlying issue.

 11. Consider going to therapy.

 Sometimes issues going on in our lives can consume us.
 Troublesome thoughts can occur in our mind both during the day and at night.
 Seeing a therapist to explore these issues, and learning coping skills to manage them may help your mind relax when you are trying to sleep.

 12. Sleep well, dear readers!

 Hopefully these tips will help you get a better nights sleep.
-If they don’t, feel free to reach out.
-I’d be happy to talk with you to see if therapy can help.
+If they don’t, feel free to reach out to one of our therapists to set up an appointment.